Acidosis in cows: Causes, Symptoms, Treatment and Prevention

 - Feed soda may be used prophylactically by mixing it with other feed additives, but it is recommended to do this periodically, because over time the body adapts and it may become ineffective.

 - Monitor and analyse changes in milk indicators with BROLIS HerdLine.
 An in-line milk analyzer may provide a lot of useful information about the state of the udder in cows.
 The presented data on changes in the composition of milk and other indicators during milking make it possible to quickly and efficiently identify animals the bodies of which are undergoing changes that are not characteristic of a healthy organism.
-By assessing the values of milk protein, fat, lactose, electrical conductivity and other indicators obtained during each milking, the system immediately provides data on cattle at risk of acidosis.
+By assessing the values of milk protein, fat, lactose, and other indicators obtained during each milking, the system immediately provides data on cattle at risk of acidosis.
 This enables quick and timely decisions and prevents the progression of the disease.